chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 You need an API key.

-Companies like OpenAI, Anthropic, and Google have spent billions training massive models.
-They rent access to these models for fractions of pennies per request.
-You can "borrow" the smartest AI systems in the world the same way you'd use a cloud database.
+Companies like OpenAI, Anthropic, and Google rent access to their models for fractions of pennies per request.
+Between late 2022 and 2024, the cost of running these models dropped **280-fold**.
+It is now incredibly cheap to build AI-powered features.

 This is like the difference between building your own power plant versus plugging into the electrical grid.
-The grid democratized access to electricity.
 APIs are democratizing access to AI.

 **What this means practically:**
-- A startup can add ChatGPT-level capabilities to their product in a weekend
+- A startup can add world-class capabilities in a weekend.
-- A small business can automate customer service without hiring an ML team
+- Prototyping went from months to hours.
-- Prototyping AI features went from months to hours
+- **Prompt Engineering & Fine-tuning:** Instead of building models, the new skill is "talking" to them effectively (Prompt Engineering) or slightly adjusting them with your own data (Fine-tuning) to make them specialize in your business's voice or tasks.

 ### 2. Prediction vs. Judgment